 It didn't have the feel of one of the latter, but Pallian would have been a fool to rule out the possibility.

 Very well, he thought.
 Who might know, and be willing to tell me?
-His father had told him to be ready for the arrival of the House of Edrias at moonrise, but that was still several hours away.
+His father had told him to be ready for the arrival of the House of Edrias, but that was still several hours away.
 Perhaps he intended for Pallian to take the time to rest and recover, but more likely he hadn't given his younger son's presence any thought at all.
 Whatever I do, it won't matter to him until it does.

 With that thought, Pallian turned to depart his rooms.
 He knew the way to the Hall of Swords -- he could almost have walked there blind -- and if the dark and forgotten gods favored him then he might find Westrov there.